JStw/jstw.github.io/content/blog/serverless-api-with-lambda-part-3/index.md

 > If the port has changed because you have already something running on the 3000 port, please edit your CORS configuration by setting the correct port in your API Gateway.

-I hope this article was clear for you and your API on your side working greats, this is my article guys, so if you want to send me a feedback do not hesitate to contact me via DM in Twitter :)
+I hope this article was helpful for you, like I said this is my article guys, so it will not be perfect... but if you want to send me a feedback do not hesitate to contact me in DM via Twitter or my other social links :) Thank you for your time!

 ### Go further
 Now your API is working, this is some extra-work you can do :